rogerc1894/Blackjack/README.md

 # Blackjack

+*** 21-Oct-16 version 01.00.03 ***

+Added volume control slider.

+Fixed bug where ocassionally the exact same card(s) would be dealt twice in the same hand.
+Usually this would only occur during hands where many low value cards were pulled from the deck.
+Specifically, on two separate ocassions, two (2) three of diamonds cards were dealt to the player when the player had a total of six (6) cards in the hand and the dealer had also been dealt five (5) or six (6) low value cards.

 *** 21-Oct-02 version 01.00.02 ***

 Shortened the delay between drawing cards in automatic 'play-bot' mode for the Dealer.